mysticaltech/oui/CONTRIBUTING.md

    ```

 5. Commit to master: `git add . && git commit -a -m 'Prep for new release version x.y.z'`
-   - You'll be commiting the CHANGELOG file and the new Storybook iframe.html and bundle
+   - You'll be committing the CHANGELOG file and the new Storybook iframe.html and bundle
 6. Run one of these depending on the highest importance issue this release:
    - `[Patch]` changes: `yarn version --patch`
    - `[Feature]` changes: `yarn version --minor`